 Yes, your NordVPN subscription can be canceled at any time.

 Is NordVPN safe in China?

-Yes, NordVPN is safe to use in countries like China, which have draconian privacy laws, and is also one of our recommendations for the Best UAE VPNs.
+Yes, NordVPN is safe to use in countries like China, which have draconian privacy laws.